 - Limits set by the USP

-However, variances in formulation, container/closure system, and storage conditions between the medication the compounding pharmacy is altering and the reference drug that has undergone stability testing can result in an inaccurate BUD.
+However, variances in formulation, container/closure system, and storage conditions between the medication the compounding pharmacy is altering and the reference drug that has undergone stability testing can result in an inaccurate beyond use date.
 A lack of proven stability at the time of compounding and throughout the medication’s use are the tradeoffs that often come with the highly customized, patient-specific prescriptions available through 503A pharmacies.

-Overall, it’s important to keep in mind that a compounded medication’s BUD:
+Overall, it’s important to keep in mind that a compounded medication’s beyond-use date:

 - Often represents a compounding pharmacy’s educated guess as to how long a veterinary medication will remain stable.